 Cross-examining the Crown's witnesses

-Cross-examination is an opportunity for you to ask the witness questions based on his or her answers to the Crown, or to ask the witness about your version of events.
+Cross-examination is an opportunity for you to ask the witness questions based on their answers to the Crown, or to ask the witness about your version of events.
 You should prepare questions or topics that you want to ask witnesses about ahead of time.
 Review each witness' statement or "Can-say" in your disclosure package before going to court.

 It is not the time to tell your side of the story.
 You will have a chance to do this after the Crown has called all its witnesses.
 If you will be telling a different version of events you will need to ask the witness(es) about your version so they can respond.

 You do not have to cross-examine every witness.
-You should only cross-examine a witness if you feel that it will help your case; if the witness made conflicting answers or there are weak spots in his or her evidence.
-For example, if the witness cannot clearly recall an event, or if you believe the witness knows other facts important to your case, you may wish to cross-examine him or her.
+You should only cross-examine a witness if you feel that it will help your case; if the witness made conflicting answers or there are weak spots in their evidence.
+For example, if the witness cannot clearly recall an event, or if you believe the witness knows other facts important to your case, you may wish to cross-examine the witness.

 When you cross-examine you should ask questions that show that the witness is unsure of the facts or that the evidence is weak.
 For example, at the time of the offence, it was dark and raining and the witness, who says he saw you commit the offence, was standing 180 metres away and wears glasses.
 You might want to ask questions about the weather conditions, lighting and the witness's ability to see clearly.